 Control Document Use with Locklizard Document DRM

-Download internal document control software that uses digital rights management (DRM) controls and US Government approved AES 256 bit encryption to control access and use of your internal documents.
+Download internal document control software that uses digital rights management (DRM) controls and US Government approved AES encryption to control access and use of your internal documents.
 Control what users can view your confidential and sensitive documents, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).
 Revoke access instantly when it is no longer required.

 Safeguard PDF security and Enterprise PDF Security controls access to and use of your PDF documents both internally within the enterprise and externally with partners and other business units.
 Protect your trade secrets and IPR – securely share and control confidential and sensitive business information anywhere.